 Residents will always have new places to explore, such as the Great Smoky Mountains, Lake Norman, the United States National Whitewater Center, as well as the Outer Banks.
 Golfers like North Carolina over the 600 courses as well.

 Entertainment culture: Don’t be lost in fancy thoughts when you people say North Carolina culture.
-If you are a beer and barbecue lover, you will enjoy the down-home nature of culture in North Carolina.
+If you are a beer and barbecue lover, you will enjoy the down-home nature of the culture in North Carolina.
 Its craft beer scene has grown a lot in the past decade, with Charlotte and Asheville turning to brewery hubs.

 In North Carolina, barbecue is not a verb but a noun, and often means pork, smoked slowly and low.
-Also, mother vine, which is the oldest grapevine in the United States dating back to 1584, is located in North Carolina.
+Also, the mother vine, which is the oldest grapevine in the United States dating back to 1584, is located in North Carolina.
 With over 175 wineries, North Carolina sits at the 10th position across the nation.

 Good economy: North Carolina is known as one of the best places in the United States to move.
 Many of these are because of its great education system, financial scene, technology as well as many career opportunities

-The healthcare: There are four nationally acclaimed schools with hospitals in North Carolina, namely Duke University, the University of North Carolina at Chapel Hill, East Carolina University, and Wake Forest University.
+Healthcare: There are four nationally acclaimed schools with hospitals in North Carolina, namely Duke University, the University of North Carolina at Chapel Hill, East Carolina University, and Wake Forest University.
 Great hospitals in Charlotte as well as the Research Triangle handle critical care.
 Over 100 community hospitals take care of your daily medical needs.

-If you need reasons to not relocate to North Carolina, there are few drawbacks for residents of North Carolina.
+If you need reasons to not relocate to North Carolina, there are a few drawbacks for residents of North Carolina.
 These include:

-Crime: Few small towns with a high rate of unemployment and low wages like Gastonia, Whiteville, and Oxford increases crime rate in North Carolina.
+Crime: Few small towns with a high rate of unemployment and low wages like Gastonia, Whiteville, and Oxford increases the crime rate in North Carolina.
 While a bit higher than the national average, North Carolina ranks 26th as the safest state in the country.
 Fortunately, most places are entirely safe with just a few exceptions.

 Lack of seasons: If you currently live in a place that sees four different seasons and now moving to North Carolina, the mild weather here can take time to adapt to.
 Summers in North Carolina is hot and snow is uncommon.
 However, if you are running from the cold and snow to warmer weather, you are on the right path.